raygncio/LaborLink/README.md

 - FirebaseVision and ML Kit were used along with Regula Face SDK API and some flutter packages useful for image handling for the face verification.

 ## Known Issues
-- [ ] Reading and writing data and Uploading and loading media files can be slow at times (Firebase Spark/Free plan)
+- [ ] Reading and writing data and uploading and loading media files can be slow at times (Firebase Spark/Free plan)
 - [ ] ID verification process, specifically document anomaly detection, appears to be intermittent when using mobile data

 ## Future Features